 Having trained them to see birds, my eyes turned curious for cats.
 And so, walking with one cat lead to a lot of walking looking for cats.
 Previously there appeared not to be many cats

 and now, many many cats.

 Installation views.
-Variable photo-litho plates, wood, inkjet prints, cast bronze, feathers, pipe cleaners, tape, tack-it.
+Variable photo-litho plates, inkjet prints, cast bronze, feathers, wood, pipe cleaners, tape, and tack-it.

-Essay “Your Own Eye” by Leila Timmins PDF
+Solo exhibition at 8eleven (Toronto, 2017) with essay “Your Own Eye” by Leila Timmins.
+PDF